 We need large amounts of capital to support our development and commercialization efforts for Twirla.
 If we are unable to secure sufficient capital to fund our operations, we will not be able to continue these efforts and we might have to enter into strategic collaborations that could require us to share commercial rights to Twirla with third parties in ways that we currently do not intend or on terms that may not be favorable to us.
-Our cash and cash equivalents were \$46.4 million as of June 30, 2015.
-Based on our current business plan, we believe that our cash and cash equivalents will be sufficient to meet our anticipated operating needs through the end of 2016.
+Our cash and cash equivalents were \$59.2 million as of June 30, 2016.
+Based on our current business plan, we believe that our cash and cash equivalents as of June 30, 2016 will be sufficient to meet our anticipated operating needs through the end of 2017.
 We anticipate requiring additional capital to fund operating needs thereafter.
 We may also need to raise additional funds sooner if we choose to expand more rapidly than we presently anticipate or we encounter any unforeseen events that affect our current business plan.